AndyMWK/ig_box_test_run/README.md

 This project aims to revamp the old ignition box system.
 With a modern outside look and LoRa, all powered by a Blue Pill, UBC Rocket will stand out among others during competitions!

 ## Overview of Process
 There will be two ignition boxes.
 One will be controlled by the user with all the necessary user controls such as arming key, ignition button, and a screen.
-This ignition box will then
+This ignition box will then be connected to the other ignition box via LoRa and send the launch signal to the rocket.

 ## Current Progress
 The components, communication methods, and software libraries have been selected and figured out. <br>